Skip links

 • AI search optimization: The rules for ranking inside ChatGPT, Google’s AI Overviews, and Perplexity are still being written.
 Agencies running multiple AI SEO programs see the patterns faster than any single in-house team can.

 • Penalty recovery and migration protection: These are rare events with permanent consequences.
-Paying for expertise when you need it beats hiring for it on standby.
+Paying for the expertise when you need it beats hiring for it on standby.

 Execution capacity that would require headcount you cannot justify: